Click2code/apache-spark-test/README.md

 Data skipping for statistics, column, min, max, etc.

+The data used in web and scientific computing is often nonrelational.
+Hence, a flexible data model is essential in these domains.
+Data structures used in programming languages, messages exchanged by distributed systems, structured documents, etc. lend themselves naturally to a nested representation.
+Normalizing and recombining such data at web scale is usually prohibitive.
+A nested data model underlies most of structured data processing at Google and reportedly at other major web companies.

 # ORC format
 The [Optimized Row Columnar (ORC)](https://cwiki.apache.org/confluence/display/Hive/LanguageManual+ORC) file format provides a highly efficient way to store Hive data.
 It was designed to overcome limitations of the other Hive file formats.